Lichtblick-Suite/lichtblick/app/PanelAPI/README.md

 - `restore: (?T) => T`:

-  - Called with `undefined` to initialize a new state when the panel first renders, and when the user seeks to a different playback time (at which point Webviz automatically clears out state across all panels).
+  - Called with `undefined` to initialize a new state when the panel first renders, and when the user seeks to a different playback time (at which point Studio automatically clears out state across all panels).
   - Called with the previous state when the `restore` or `addMessage`/`addMessages` reducer functions change.
 This allows the panel an opportunity to reuse its previous state when a parameter changes, without totally discarding it (as in the case of a seek) and waiting for new messages to come in from the data source.

     For example, a panel that filters some incoming messages can use `restore` to create a filtered value immediately when the filter changes.
 To implement this, the caller might switch from unfiltered reducers: